aya-prover/aya-dev/.github/README.md

 ## Build

+The minimum required version of Java is [Java 19].

 Since you need [Java 19] to set this project up, in case your choice of IDE is IntelliJ IDEA, version 2022.3 or higher is required.
 If you have problems downloading dependencies (like you are in China), check out [how to][proxy] let gradle use a proxy.